IgniteUI/indigo-design-docfx/en/components/time-picker.md

 ## Picker Layout

-The Time Picker supports Dialog layout with Horizontal and Vertical orientation, as well as a Drop-down layout to facilitate different modes of picking time.
-Notice that Dialog layouts come with a Header that you may hide in Sketch by setting its override to ~No Symbol, and through the use of a smart layout it will adjust accordingly.
-In Adobe XD you have to delete the unused layer instead, and the layout will adjust through the use of stacks.
-Still, the shadow it casts allows it to be distinguished from a Drop-down layout.
+The Time Picker supports Dialog layout with Horizontal and Vertical orientation, as well as a Drop-down layout to facilitate different modes of picking time, casting different shadows to be more easily distinguished from each other.
+Notice that Dialog layouts come with a Header that you may hide in Sketch by setting its override to ~No Symbol, and through the use of a smart layout everything will adjust accordingly.
+In Adobe XD, you have to delete the header layer and the layout will adjust through the use of a Stack.

 <img class="responsive-img" src="../images/timepicker_horizontal.png" srcset="../images/timepicker_horizontal@2x.png 2x" />
 <img class="responsive-img" src="../images/timepicker_vertical.png" srcset="../images/timepicker_vertical@2x.png 2x" />